Indra55/Singularity-100x_GenAI_Buildathon/README.md

 ## 🌟 Transform Your Hiring Process with AI

 HireAI is a revolutionary recruitment platform that leverages artificial intelligence to help you find, evaluate, and hire top talent faster and more efficiently than ever before.
-Say goodbye to endless resume screening and hello to intelligent candidate matching!
+Say goodbye to endless resume screening and hello to intelligent candidate matching!!

 ## ✨ Next-Gen Recruitment, Powered by AI